-North Carolina Democrat Rep. David Price to retire ahead of 2022 midterms
+Democrat Reps.
+Mike Doyle and David Price expected to retire, as Dems face fragile majority in 2022

 Democrats are expected to have trouble holding the House in 2022

-Democrat Rep. David Price of North Carolina is set to retire, a spokesperson for his office confirmed to Fox News on Monday.
+Democrat Rep. David Price of North Carolina is retiring from Congress, a spokesperson for his office confirmed to Fox News on Monday.
+Rep. Mike Doyle is also expected to announce his retirement Monday, Democratic sources tell Fox News.

+"I am announcing today that I will not seek re-election as representative for North Carolina’s Fourth Congressional District," Price said in a statement.
+"I do so with a profound sense of gratitude to the voters of the Fourth District; to the supporters who have backed me in 18 successive campaigns; and to my staff in Washington and the district, whose competence and dedication are responsible for the quality of representation and service I have been able to provide."

+Price added: "So while it is time for me to retire, it is no time to flag in our efforts to secure a ‘more perfect union’ and to protect and expand our democracy… promise, in the fifteen months remaining and beyond, to continue fighting for the just and inclusive country we believe in."

+The two new retirements follow an announcement from House Budget Committee Chairman Rep. John Yarmuth, D-Ky., last week that he will retire as well.

-"It is a dream come true to be in this position and I've never lost that sense of amazement," Price told WRAL about his years working as a congressman in the U.S. Capitol.
+"It is a dream come true to be in this position and I've never lost that sense of amazement," Price told WRAL about his years working as a congressman in the U.S. Capitol, in an interview about his retirement.

 Price is a member of the House Appropriations Committee and is the chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.